 Douglas Schoen, a one-time consultant to President Bill Clinton and an adviser to Mike Bloomberg during his 2020 Democratic presidential bid, said that party is on pace to “lose big” if things stay the same.

-He wrote in an essay last month, “If the Biden administration continues to push unnecessarily big government spending initiatives and tax increases, along with weak immigration policies and an incoherent foreign policy strategy, Democrats could suffer the most substantial midterm loss of any party in recent history.”
+He in an essay last month, “If the Biden administration continues to push unnecessarily big government spending initiatives and tax increases, along with weak immigration policies and an incoherent foreign policy strategy, Democrats could suffer the most substantial midterm loss of any party in recent history.”

 Meanwhile, Biden’s approval rating is falling to a point where Democratic pollsters are growing increasingly concerned.